alangsilva86/leadengine-corban/docs/whatsapp-railway-curl-recipes.md

 > ℹ️ With `MVP_AUTH_BYPASS=true` (enabled in demos), the API injects the bypass user automatically and you **do not** need the `Authorization` header.
 Keep the header enabled in production environments.

-> 🔐 O webhook sempre valida `x-api-key` e, quando configurado, `x-signature-sha256`.
+> 🔐 O webhook sempre valida `x-api-key` e, quando configurado, `x-signature-sha256` (ou o alias legado `x-signature`).
 Certifique-se de exportar as credenciais corretas antes de testar.

 ## Inbound webhook check